-Suspend front and rear of feeder from cables or rods attached to the suspension bracket eyebolts.
-Such cables or rods should be equal in strength to 1/2" diameter (13 mm) dia. standard wire rope.
+Suspend front and rear of Feeder from cables attached to the suspension bracket eyebolts.
+Such cables should be equal in strength to 3/4" diameter (20 mm) standard wire rope.
+In some applications, the suspension brackets can be omitted and the unit suspended by means of wire rope slings attached to the suspension bolts.

-Refer to Eriez Vibratory Feeders Hopper Transition and Installation Guide (VM-3320R) for additional information.
+Refer to Eriez Vibratory Feeders Hopper Transition and Installation Guide (VM-3320) for additional information.